 Myth: APBTs have much stronger bite pressure than other breeds and have “locking jaws”.
 A pit bull’s bite strength corresponds to jaw size, just like every other breed.
 Pit bulls can’t lock their jaws, although holding a bite is a breed characterisic.

 Myth: It is best to get a pit bull as a puppy because, “It’s the upbringing, not the breed,”.
 It’s the breed.
 Great socialization with other dogs and animals may result in a well-socialized pit bull, but it won’t guarantee a dog that won’t fight.
 Many people get pit bull puppies thinking they can curtail any breed-related problems, then surrender the dog at two or three when breed characteristics come out.
 It is actually much better to choose a mature dog with desirable traits, since those traits are likely to persist.
+A three or four year old pit bull who is friendly with people and other dogs is likely to remain that way.

 What can we do about it?